 In Study 1 (production), we elicited silent gestures for a list of words, and then described the types of iconicity used for each semantic category, as well as any additional strategies participants implemented to differentiate concepts across semantic category (i.e., combinatorial patterning).
 First, we expected to see different types of iconic depictions aligning with specific semantic categories with acting being a prominent strategy (Van Nispen et al., 2017).
-Second, we hypothesised that participants will feel the communicative pressure to express a different types of gestures to reduce ambiguity in their signal.
+Second, we hypothesised that participants will feel the communicative pressure to express a differentiated semantic category and as a result will generate combinations of different types of gestures to reduce ambiguity in their signal.